Image of an avocado producer displaying his produce

 Plants

-An accessible standard for emerging markets
+An accessible program for emerging markets

 Why choose Primary Farm Assurance?